Cloud-DevOps-platform/Web-Application/README.md

 Now we have the required Prerequisites ready working for the project CDX-platform enginner.

-First initially , before Ensure that you have the appropriate Azure subscription and account set up, and that you have the necessary permissions to create and manage resources. after that we need to create a one resource group , to place all related resources under that group, here i created the resource group with name **CDX-platform** under organisation Cloud-DevOps-platform and under repositroy CICD-terraform-workflow. github url : [https://github.com/Cloud-DevOps-platform/CICD-terraform-workflow/tree/main/sourcecode/terraform](https://github.com/Cloud-DevOps-platform/CICD-terraform-workflow) organization : Cloud-DevOps-platform. repository   : CICD-terrform-workflow.
+First initially , before Ensure that you have the appropriate Azure subscription and account set up, and that you have the necessary permissions to create and manage resources. after that we need to create a one resource group , to place all related resources under that group, here i created the resource group under organisation Cloud-DevOps-platform and under repositroy CICD-terraform-workflow. github url : [https://github.com/Cloud-DevOps-platform/CICD-terraform-workflow/tree/main/sourcecode/terraform](https://github.com/Cloud-DevOps-platform/CICD-terraform-workflow) organization : Cloud-DevOps-platform. repository   : CICD-terrform-workflow.